hapax/hapax.github.io/assets/minimal-networks.md

 Show, using an example, that a tree need not have more than two.
 </span>

+The procedure for finding leaves is illustrated in Figure 15.

 ---

 ### 3.2.
 Counting hubs <a id="sec-3-2" name="sec-3-2"></a>